 Western Leaders Team Captains benefit from the opportunity to:

-- Enhance interpersonal, communication, and teamwork skills
+- Enhance interpersonal, communication, teamwork, and leadership skills

 - Increase knowledge of campus resources

 - Connect with University faculty, staff, and administrators